Phaedra Parks: Career

 In July 2024, it was announced that Parks would be returning to The Real Housewives of Atlanta, after a six-season hiatus, for the sixteenth season.
 In September 2024, Parks was announced as one of the celebrities competing on season 33 of Dancing with the Stars.
 She was partnered with Valentin Chmerkovskiy.

 Personal life

 Between 2009 and 2017, Parks was married to Apollo Nida.
 Nida was convicted of conspiracy to commit mail, wire, and bank fraud, but Parks has maintained she had no knowledge of his criminal activity.
 With Nida, she has two children.
 She dated Medina Islam before breaking up in 2021.

 Regarding The Real Housewives of Atlanta and similar shows, Parks stated that she would "never" let her children watch the programs, saying "That's not child-appropriate" and "I don't think it was created for children and so I don't know if any responsible parent allows their child to watch those types of shows."

+In 2026, Parks began dating MTV's The Challenge and The Traitors co-star, CT Tamburello.